-If the place of publication, distribution, production, etc., appears only as a grammatically inseparable part of another area and is transcribed there, or appears only as a grammatically inseparable part of the publisher, distributor, etc., statement and is transcribed there, supply in square brackets the place of publication, distribution, production, etc., as the first element of the publication, distribution, production, etc., area (see 4C3).
-Use a modern English form of the name, if there is one.
+If the place of publication, distribution, production, etc., appears only as a grammatically inseparable part of another area and is transcribed there, or appears only as a grammatically inseparable part of the publisher, distributor, etc., statement and is transcribed there, supply in square brackets the place of

-'''

-[Madrid] : D. Tomas Lopez, geografo de los dominios de S.M. lo

-gravó en Madrid

-[Leipzig] : Sie wurde von H.F.
-Jütte in Leipzig gedruckt und

-erschien ebendort im Insel-Verlag
+[Madrid] : D. Tomas Lopez, geografo de los dominios de S.M. lo gravó en Madrid [Leipzig] : Sie wurde von H.F.
+Jütte in Leipzig gedruckt und erschien ebendort im Insel-Verlag

-'''